zerihal/ClipboardMonitor/README.md

 <h1>Clipboard Monitor</h1>
-<p>Notification based library for Windows clipboard monitoring.
+<p>Notification based library for Windows and Linux clipboard monitoring.
 This monitors the system clipboard for new items being added on a background subscription to fire an callback whenever data is added, optionally (default) providing a reference to the data type and data itself or source.</p>
-<p>Note: The package currently only include Windows implementation, however Linux and Mac implementations will also be included in later releases.</p>
+<p>Note: The package currently only includes Windows and Linux implementation, however Mac implementations will also be included in later releases.</p>
 <br/>
 <h3>Library Contents and Usage</h3>
 <h4>Properties</h4>